What You Need To Know

 Turns out, yes— especially if you set your sights a little lower than outer space.

-Thomas: The upper on the Pegasus Turbo 2 got all kinds of cleaned up.
+THOMAS: The upper on the Nike Pegasus Turbo 2 got all kinds of cleaned up.
 Lost the stripe, ditched the flywire, got rid of the outer mesh, tossed the extra foam padding in the collar and tongue, chopped the height of the tongue down, and 86-ed the extreme elf heel counter.

 It all got replaced with a variable reinforced mesh upper with only a little foam padding on the sides of the heel counter.
 Throw in an ultra-thin tongue, ribbon-like laces, and welded reinforced eyelets.
 The upper isn’t as iconic as the original Turbo, but it is elegant in its simplicity.
 It is also lighter and more breathable.